CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-9.md

-# Exercise 9: Working with the Copilot for Machine Learning [Optional]
+# Exercise 9: Working with the Copilot for Machine Learning

 ### Estimated Duration: 30 minutes